woocommerce/woocommerce/plugins/woocommerce-admin/client/marketplace/components/notice/README.md

 # Notice Component

-The `Notice` component is a versatile notification UI element designed for use within WooCommerce Admin environments.
+The `Notice` component is a versatile notification UI element designed for use within the WooCommerce in-app marketplace.
 It leverages the `@wordpress/icons` for displaying various icons and provides customizable options for content, appearance, and behavior.

 ## Usage